chrisfarnham/seefarblog/_sections/GrandFather_RadioCode_Training_Records.md

 radio code copying.

 The recorded material consists of a code aptitude test, introduction to Morse Code letters and numbers, and training at various speeds up to 16 WPM.
-You can [find these records on the Internet Archive](https://archive.org/details/U.S._Armed_Forces_Institute_Basic_Radio_Code_ca1942/) where they've been digitized are are available for anyone who wants to listen.
+You can [find these records on the Internet Archive](https://archive.org/details/U.S._Armed_Forces_Institute_Basic_Radio_Code_ca1942/) where they've been digitized and are available for anyone to download and listen.

 ![](PXL_20240707_143056436.jpg){: width="50%" }